 To see fantastic Rhinoplasty results, check out our before and after photos.

 Post-Surgical Recovery Time

-It is also extremely common to have trouble smiling for the first few weeks after surgery because of numbness and swelling—your smile should return to normal after the swelling subsides.
+In addition to swelling, bruising, and numbness, rhinoplasty may cause congestion and breathing problems for the first week.
+It is also extremely common to have trouble smiling for the first few weeks after surgery.
+Your smile will return to normal after the swelling subsides.